Smile-SA/magento2-module-debug-toolbar/doc/backoffice.md

 You can:

-- Enable / Disable the Debug Toolbar
+- Enable / disable the debug toolbar (default: disabled)
+- Show / hide the debug toolbar in the admin area (default: hidden)
+- Add a list of IP addresses which are allowed to view the debug toolbar
-- Choose the number of last executions to save and display in the toolbar
+- Choose the number of last executions to save and display in the toolbar (default: 5)

 [Back](../README.md)